kongkip/nasradius-docs/nasradius-docs/README.md

 # NasRadius Documentation

-This repository contains the Mintlify documentation for NasRadius - Your Complete ISP Billing Solution.
+This folder contains the Mintlify documentation for NasRadius.

 ## Getting Started with Mintlify